What Is APR (Annual Percentage Rate)?

 If the interest compounds on a smaller time frame than annually (such as monthly or semi-annually), the actual interest paid will be higher than the APR advertised.

-Factoring in compounding interest that happens within a year gives you a loan’s EAR, or Effective Annual Rate (sometimes also called APY, or Annual Percentage Yield).
+Factoring in compounding interest that happens within a year gives you a loan’s EAR, or Effective Annual Rate (sometimes called APY, or Annual Percentage Yield, when calculating interest earned).

 Let’s say that you take out a loan of $100 on January 1st with a nice, even APR of 12%, compounded monthly.